-YouTube video views reflect how many times a video has been watched, and can be an important measure of a video's overall popularity.
+YouTube engagement metrics (views, likes, dislikes and subscriptions) reflect how many times your YouTube video or channel has been interacted with.
+These metrics can be an important measure of your video or channel's overall popularity.

-On some videos, the view count might seem frozen or not show all the views that you expect.
-Video views are algorithmically validated to maintain fair and positive experiences for content creators, advertisers and users.
-To verify that views are real and accurate, YouTube may temporarily slow down, freeze or adjust the view count, as well as discard low-quality playbacks.
+On some videos and channels, your metric count might seem frozen or not appear the metrics that you expect.
+Metrics are algorithmically confirmed to maintain fair and positive experiences for content creators, advertisers and viewers.
+To verify that metrics are accurate, YouTube may temporarily slow down, freeze or change your metric count, and discard low-quality playbacks.

 Paid advertising views

-- TrueView in-stream video ads: Paid advertising views will be counted as views when:
+- Skippable in-stream ads: Paid advertising views will be counted as views when:

 - Someone watches a complete ad that's 11–30 seconds long